 |Mojave Trails National Monument (BLM)

-A large area of mostly undeveloped desert between Joshua Tree National Park and Mojave National Preserve received extra protection in 2016 following the creation of Mojave Trails National Monument - extending from the vicinity of Needles near the Nevada stateline, westwards to the Cady Mountains near Barstow.
+A large area of mostly undeveloped desert between Joshua Tree National Park and Mojave National Preserve received extra protection in 2016 following the creation of Mojave Trails National Monument - extending from the vicinity of Needles near the Arizona stateline, westwards to the Cady Mountains near Barstow.
 The preserve includes the most scenic section of old Route 66, together with various other historic trails, following wide valleys bordered by mountains, sand dunes and lava flows.

 |Muir Woods National Monument (NPS)